schalkneethling/cdocker/README.md

 -e strategy:unique-random
 ```

 If you don't specify a strategy, `least-running` will be used by default.
-However, this requires enumeration of all nodes which may not be performant with very large clusters.
+However, this requires enumeration of all matched nodes which may degrade performance on very large clusters.